VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 # Debug Operations in Kubernetes

-The Kubernetes `kubectl` command-line tool communicates with the Kubernetes API and allows you to interact with and manage your Kubernetes cluster.
-In this topic, we'll cover commands that can aid you in debugging your Pos, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.
+The Kubernetes `kubectl` command-line tool allows you to interact with and manage your Kubernetes cluster.
+In this topic, we'll cover commands that can aid you in debugging your Pods, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.

-For a list of all `kubectl` commands, see the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/kubectl/quick-reference/).
+For a full list of `kubectl` commands, see the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ## List Pod Details